A business plan isn’t worth the hassle … right?

 Even if you have been in business 20 years, it’s an important tool you can use to formalise and tighten things up.
 It’s good to do a stock take and review, to determine whether you are actually optimising your possibilities with the business, its resources and people.

-- Step 2: Get everyone in the room, and have an open conversation about the business, where it’s headed, how things have been going (realistically), what everyone needs to make the plan work, and what timeframes you are working towards.
+Get everyone in the room, and have an open conversation about the business, where it’s headed, how things have been going (realistically), what everyone needs to make the plan work, and what timeframes you are working towards.
+If this step is ignored, it is guaranteed the execution of the plan will run into trouble.

-- Step 3: Formally document all the ideas, and do your numbers.
+Formally document all the ideas.
+When things are written down, it makes them real.
+And make sure you do the numbers on all scenarios.
 If the numbers don’t stack up, you might need to rethink the overall plan, or parts of it.

-- Step 4: Specifically include an Action and Implementation Plan; how you are going to actually implement all your ideas.
-It must include responsibilities, actions, and timing – this is all about creating accountability for the planned change.
+Specifically include an Action and Implementation Plan, i.e. the roadmap of how you are going to actually implement all your ideas.
+It must include responsibilities, actions, and timing.
+This is all about creating accountability for the planned change.

-- Step 5: Remember that the Business Plan should be a live document, always being updated and changed as things change.
-So create a review protocol, dictating when you’ll review and update the plan.
+Remember that the Business Plan should be a live document, always being updated and changed as things change.
+So create a review protocol, dictating when you’ll review and update the Plan.

 Business planning webinar: